mikecinnamon/MLearning/[ML-19] Example - The MNIST data (2).md

 In [8]: clf1.compile(optimizer='adam', loss='sparse_categorical_crossentropy', metrics=['acc'])
 ```

 Finally, we fit the model to the training data.
-We don't use `verbose=0` here (this means `verbose=1`), so we are going to get a complete report of the fitting process.
-So, we set `epochs=20`, to keep it short.
+We don't use `verbose=0` here (this means `verbose=1`), so we are going to get a report of the training process.
+We set `epochs=20`, to keep it short.
 Also, with the argument `validation_data=(X_test, y_test)`, the model is evaluated on the test data at the end of every epoch.

 ```
 In [9]: clf1.fit(X_train, y_train, epochs=20, validation_data=(X_test, y_test));